 Categories: Camping RecipesDinner

-A Thanksgiving Dinner In The Wild
+A Thanksgiving Dinner in the Wild

-In typical Hipcamp fashion, this Thanksgiving we wanted to do things a little bit differently.
-So we asked our friends Aimee, Mai-Yan and Emily from the outdoor cooking blog, Dirty Gourmet how they would prepare a Thanksgiving meal in the great outdoors.
-We’re stoked to present what they came up with:
+So we asked our friends Aimee, Mai-Yan, and Emily from the outdoor cooking blog Dirty Gourmet how they would prepare a Thanksgiving meal in the great outdoors.
+We’re stoked to present what they came up with.

 Tired of the same old Thanksgiving get together at grandma’s house?
 Spend this year’s great fall gathering together in the open outdoors, surrounded by loved ones, next to a crackling campfire.
 Just because there’s no indoor kitchen doesn’t mean you can’t still enjoy a delicious holiday feast.
 Try out these inventive dishes which can be prepared and cooked from the comfort of your very own campsite.
 You might be wondering, why is there no fat, juicy bird listed on this year’s menu?
-Well, considering that you are out in the wilderness and it’s just that time of season… we thought we’d leave all that fun up to you!
+Well, considering that you are out in the wilderness and it’s just that time of season…we thought we’d leave all that fun up to you!

 A few tips: